wiggle-bin/wiggle-bin/Build-Electronics.md

 12:59:36.248 -> Deep Sleep
 ```

-## Adding WiggleBin to WebThings
+### Adding WiggleBin to WebThings

 Navigate to `https://[your name].webthings.io` (or `http://gateway.local` depending on your setup) in the browser.

 You should now see this screen from WebThings.
-Mine already has some things installed.
-Your screen will probably empty.
+My screen will look a bit different, since I already have some things installed.

 ![](Images/WebThings/WebThingsEntranceScreen.png)

 The device can only be added when the Wemos is not in sleeping.
-Keep an eye on your monitor and hit the plus button (right bottom) when it says `HTTP server started` in the Arduino Serial Monitor.
+Keep an eye on your Arduino Serial Monitor and hit the plus button (right bottom) when it says `HTTP server started` in the Arduino Serial Monitor.

 WebThings will start looking for the WiggleBin sensor.
 Unfortunaly this process often fails.
 To solve this click on `Add by URL...`.